 Some also believe that high-frequency sounds trigger a hunting instinct, as it sounds similar to rodents or birds.
 Even a crying baby might cause a cat to react.

-Some experts recommend trying to counter-condition your cat with rewarded behavior for staying calm as you play the noise.
+Some experts recommend trying to counter-condition your cat with rewarded behavior for staying calm as you play with the noise.
 Start with a low volume and reward.
 Over time, increase the volume and continue to reward as long as the cat remains calm.

 You could also try to minimize these loud sounds in your home.
 Be aware of the TV or radio for this approach.